 - Balanced Curriculum: Mix of technical courses like Linux Basics and soft skills like English and Writing.

-Cybersecurity Certifications in Wyoming
+Cybersecurity certifications in Wyoming

+In addition, both Casper College and Sheridan College offer certificates in cybersecurity.
 Casper College’s Computer Security Certificate grants students to learn basics in network security, operating systems, Internet networking, and computer forensics for diagnosing, protecting, and preventing computer networking issues.
-Students throughout their courses will learn about file configurations, security methodologies, recovering digital evidence, and operating systems.

 Sheridan College provides advanced education for cybersecurity, intended for students who have previous training in computer networking and information technology.
 The certificate narrows down by focusing on threats to computer systems, the laws surrounding computer systems, and fortifying those systems for safety.
-The program is specifically designed to transition students into the college’s AAS degree program.

 - Program: Certificate in Computer Security